Kingsley Hall, Bristol

 The hall was built as a private house in 1706 and restored in the late 19th century for use as a political club and office premises.
 It was originally occupied by the East Bristol Conservative Party.
-In 1911, it became the Bristol headquarters of the Independent Labour Party who renamed it in honour of the Christian Socialist Charles Kingsley.
+In 1911 it became the Bristol headquarters of the Independent Labour Party who renamed it in honour of the Christian Socialist Charles Kingsley.

+In January 1959, it was designated as a Grade II* listed building.

 It is now used as offices by 1625 Independent People, a charity housing young people.

-It has been designated by English Heritage as a grade II* listed building.
+In January 2025, the building was awarded £4.7 million in funding to renovate it into a community hub with accommodation, a "skills kitchen", and a café to help young people who have experienced homelessness or been in care build skills, improve their wellbeing, and access training and jobs.